By: Sherry Clemens

 TEC University – Two of the many lectures my group attended

 If I thought it was exciting to learn what I did in a couple of days at TEC University, I was ecstatic to see how this access to education was helping to create positive change in Indigenous territories in Costa Rica.
 It was one thing to learn about the water filtration systems the engineering students were learning, it was yet another to be in the Indigenous Talamanca Territories, and see the water filtration system first hand!
 Here again, TEC University funded the cost of the water filtration systems in Indigenous territories; as the government refused their support.
 TEC University also funded the building of stilted huts for tourist accommodation.
 The ECO Tourism Guides we had at the different Indigenous territories we visited were all native to the territories, thanks once again to help from the three main universities of Costa Rica.

-Above Photos: Eco Tourism Lodging and Water Filtration System in Indigenous Talamanca Territories, Costa Rica
+Above Photos: Eco Tourism Lodgings and Water Filtration System in Indigenous Talamanca Territories, Costa Rica

 WOW I thought… We could be doing these things in Canada!
 What if we could get our colleges and universities on board to do what is being done in Costa Rica through universities such as TEC University?

 In Canada, we have similar issues faced by our Indigenous peoples.
 We need to get our colleges and universities on the same page as TEC University.
 If the government is not doing what needs to be done, then, if we too could get our universities and colleges to do as TEC University is doing, we can help ensure economic sustainability and good health in our Indigenous communities at home here in Canada.
 Now that I have seen that it can be done, I plan to be a part of making this happen by persistently sharing what I learned in colleges and universities, regularly, and bringing allies on board along the way.